xTheFreeZe/wiki.marwin/FAQ.md

 Clang parser is used for translating C/C++ to V.

 **What about editor support?**
 There are basic plugins for VS Code and Vim.
-Also check out the Vid editor, which is written in V. It has V support built in.
+Also check out the <a href="https://github.com/vlang/ved">Ved</a> editor, which is written in V. It has V support built in.

 Plugins for Emacs, and other popular editors will be available soon.